Prester John (novel): Plot

 The novel's narrator, David Crawfurd, grows up in the Scottish seaside town of Kirkcaple where, as a boy, he first encounters the Reverend John Laputa, a powerfully eloquent black minister of the kirk.
 One Sunday, Crawfurd and his friends disturb Laputa performing some sort of ritual around a fire on a deserted beach.
 Angered, Laputa chases the boys but they escape.

 When Crawfurd is nineteen, his father dies and he is forced to break off his studies in Edinburgh to earn a living.
 His uncle finds a post for him as assistant storekeeper in the remote South African village of Blaauwildebeestefontein.
 On the passage to South Africa he meets Wardlaw, a fellow Scot who is travelling to the same place to take up a position as schoolmaster.
 The Reverend Laputa is also on board, and is seen in covert conversation with a villainous-looking Portuguese man called Henriques.
 Suspicious, Crawfurd does not identify himself.

 The storekeeper at Blaauwildebeestefontein to whom Crawfurd is to act as assistant, Peter Japp, is a drunkard who is involved in illegal diamond trading.
 Laputa and Henriques visit the store, and Crawfurd tries to overhear their conversation.

 Wardlaw warns Crawfurd of what he believes to be a planned rising of the native tribes of the region, including the Zulu and Swazi peoples, led by Laputa.
-Captain James Arcoll, intellience agent and local head of the colonial forces, provides more details.
+Captain James Arcoll, intelligence agent and local head of the colonial forces, provides more details.
 Laputa's skill as a preacher has inspired many tribes across the region and, funded by extensive illegal diamond trading, he has invoked the legend of Prester John to position himself as the man who will lead the forthcoming rising against colonial rule.